BLUE HORIZON, BOOK 4

 Shannon disappeared into another room for several minutes before she came back out wiping her hands on a dish towel.
 “For those of you who might be hungry,” she said, “we’ve prepared something for you to eat.”

 Although the farthest from the dining room, Renny made it through the crowd swiftly and was already seated by the time the others arrived at the table.
-The cheetah wore a wide grin as the others started teasing him as “Vacuum Lips” and he took the kidding as something he was used to.
+The cheetah wore a wide grin as the others started teasing him about his appetite and he took the kidding as something he was used to.

 Later after they’d all been fed and the dining table cleared, Taro approached Samantha’s chair and looked at the group that had filtered back into the front room.
 Conversations were in full swing as everyone apparently had some tale to relate, and the din was getting so loud it was hard to chat.
 The vixen studied her friend and saw the fatigue in her eyes, so she knelt down next to her and placed gentle fingertips on her arm.